nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_JOINED_Q_FILTER.md

+# Supp Ch.4 Joined Events

-# Annotate with Two Aggregations
+## Annotate with Two Aggregations

 ## A Note About Q